How classic car-friendly is your state?

 Total Grade: 567.5

-You have pay for that fancy graphic design on the pamphlet somehow, however—sales tax is how it’s done.
-Illinois has a 7.25-percent sales tax to begin with, and the county can ring you up for another quarter to three quarters of a percent.
-If you live within the city of Chicago, there’s another 1.25 percent added on.
+Sales tax is pricey, though.
+Illinois has a 7.25% sales tax to start with, and the county can ring you up for another quarter to three-quarters of a percent.
+If you live within the city of Chicago, there’s another 1.25% added on.

 Despite Ferris Bueller’s adventure in the Ferrari, the weather and traffic in Chicago is brutal on a vintage car.
 Once you’re outside the city the roads open up, but it’s still a pretty short season, with 38 inches of snow in the middle of the state.